sueszli/byte-sized-gains/docs/report.md

 The IoU@0.01 precision however does show fluctuations as visualized in the scatterplot and boxplots.

-However very counter intuitively, as we increase the model size and granularity the performance seems to worsen.
+However surprisingly, as we increase the model size and operation granularity the accuracy seems to worsen.

 ![ODM: Inference Time vs. IoU Precision Scatterplot](docs/assets/det-plot1.png)

 ![ODM: Inference Time vs. IoU Precision Boxplots](docs/assets/det-plot0.png)

-Given the counter intuitive results we observed in the benchmarks there is a realistic chance that the IoU implementation is faulty, given how bad the models performed and how low we set the area of intersection to be to count as a hit.
+Given the counter intuitive properties we observed in the benchmarks there is a realistic chance that the IoU implementation is incorrect.
 However the same algorithm was also used for our PyTorch benchmark and lead to sane results.
-We were unable to find the cause.
+We were unable to find the cause of this disparity.

 In conclusion: The results are inconclusive.
-Further inspection to is necessary to validate our counter intuitive findings.
+Further inspection to is necessary to validate our findings.

 \newpage